-When it comes time to pick the best air conditioning company many customers are left wondering how to know who to choose.
-There are a lot of companies to choose from and job are more reputable, honest and trustworthy than others.
+When it comes time to pick the best air conditioning company, many customers are left wondering whom to choose.
+There are numerous companies to choose from and some are more reputable, honest and trustworthy than others.

 So how do you know how to pick an air conditioning company?

-Like any service, you want to find a company you can trust and feel comfortable with.
+Like any service, you want to find a company you can trust and make you comfortable.

 How can you spot a bad air conditioning company?
 Be leery of individuals who are not licensed, insured or bonded.
 Be leery of people who don’t have references or have numerous bad reviews on Angie’s List or the Better Business Bureau.

-Do your homework, ask questions and don’t pay money upfront before you have a complete and firm understanding of what the repairs and costs could be.
+Do your homework, ask questions and don’t pay upfront before you have a complete and firm understanding of what the repairs are being performed and costs could be.

 Air conditioners types (central, window unit)

-When it comes to air conditioning types, there are options to choose from.
+When it comes to air conditioning types, there are a few options.
 The most common are central air conditioners and window unit air conditioners.
 There are also portable and split/ductless air conditioner options.